aliramazanov/cs50p/README.md

 # CS50 Python

-This repository contains Python projects completed as part of the CS50 Introduction to Computer Science course offered by Harvard University.
+This repository contains Python projects completed as part of the CS50’s Introduction to Programming with Python course offered by Harvard University.

 ## Description

-CS50 is an introductory course that covers the fundamentals of computer science using Python.
+CS50P is an introductory course that covers the fundamentals of computer science using Python.
 This repository contains assignments completed during the course.

 ## problem set 0